BorjaOteroFerreira/GestureController/README.md

 - **Put hands Toghetter:** Triggers a specific key.
 - **Tilting head left or right:** Controls directional input, such as steering in games or navigating interfaces.
 - **Opening mouth:** Simulates pressing a key for actions like shooting in a game or capturing an image.
+- **Mouse Hands:** Use your hands to control your mouse

 ## Customization
-You can customize the mapping of gestures to keyboard inputs by modifying the configuration in the `app.py` script.
-Additionally, you can adjust sensitivity and other parameters to fine-tune the gesture detection.
+You can customize the mapping of gestures to keyboard inputs.
+Additionally, you can adjust sensitivity and other parameters to fine-tune the gesture detection in the code .
+(TODO: implement this feature in the user interface)

 ## Requirements
 - Python 3.x